 Rare, medium, well done?
 Cooking red meat can be more advanced.
 But it’s worth it — lean red meat provides important nutrients like iron and protein.
 Just indulge in moderation: The American Institute for Cancer Research recommends limiting your red meat intake to 18 ounces per week

 What to buy: For kitchen newbies, DiSpirito’s a big fan of skirt steak.
-It’s “not expensive, really hard to overcook, and kind of gets better the more you cook it,” he says.
+It’s “not expensive, really hard to overcook and kind of gets better the more you cook it,” he says.
 Sirloin, hangar cuts and tenderloin are also great budget-friendly options.
 When you shop, request a fresh cut or ask how recently the meat was butchered.
-If you’re choosing from a display case, keep an eye on the color of your meat, says Dispirito.
+If you’re choosing from a display case, Dispirito says to keep an eye on the color of your meat.
 Discolored spots can indicate improper handling, and a darker shade of brown reveals it’s been sitting a while.

-How to cook it: Rare starts in the 120-degree range, says DiSpirito, so use that meat thermometer to monitor your dish.
-Then, it’s all about practice until you know what rare, medium and well-done range look like when you cut into it.
+How to cook it: Rare starts in the 120-degree range, according to DiSpirito, so use a meat thermometer to monitor your dish.
+It’s all about practice until you know what rare, medium and well-done range look like when you cut into it.
 When you’re slicing your meat, cutting against the grain will help preserve a steak’s tenderness and prevent it from being too chewy.
 Look for the string-like strand of protein, says DiSpirito, and cut perpendicular to that.

 Try this recipe: Steak and Quinoa Salad

 You’ll get serious bang for your buck with this meat.
 “It’s got great flavor, is really low in fat, and it shrinks less than chicken or beef when you cook it, so it’s super filling,” DiSpirito says.
 You’ll also find a ton of good-for-you minerals in turkey, like iron, zinc, phosphorous, potassium and all the B vitamins.